lukmanaj/biostats_practice/README.md

-## Looking the Introductory Biostatistics Book - R Programming
+## Looking the Introductory Biostatistics Book - Using R Programming